teleport-network/teleport-documents/intro/README.md

 XIBC multi-call contract assembles all sub-packets into the cross-chain packet data and invokes the packet contract `[sendMultiPacket](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/core/packet/Packet.sol#L152)` function.
 Packet contract will verify the validity of the packet and store it.

-Step 5: Relayers packet to destination chain
+Step 5: Relayers packet to the destination chain

-Relayers packet relay trust root, packet and packet proof to destination chain.
+Relayers packet relay trust root, packet and packet proof to the destination chain.

 Step 6: Excute packet on destination chain

-Destination chain XIBC packet contract receives the cross-chain packet and verify the proof, and then route sub-packets to XIBC token-transfer contract and remote-contract-call contract.
+Destination chain XIBC packet contract receives the cross-chain packets and verifies the proof, and then routes sub-packets to XIBC token-transfer contract and remote-contract-call contract.
 Basic application contracts execute their own logic and return to packet contract sub-acknowledges, packet contract aggregate all sub-acknowledges and store an acknowledge corresponding to the packet.

 Step 7: Relayers relay acknowledge back to source chain

 Step 8: Execute acknowledge on source chain

 Source chain XIBC packet contract receives the ack and verify the proof, and then route each sub-acknowledge to XIBC application contracts.
-XIBC token-transfer contract will [refund user funds if get an error acknowledge](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/apps/transfer/Transfer.sol#L434), RCC will store the [ack](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/apps/rcc/RCC.sol#L156) and Users can execute their own exception handling logic through this data.
+XIBC token-transfer contract will [refund user funds if getting an error acknowledgement](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/apps/transfer/Transfer.sol#L434), RCC will store the [ack](https://github.com/teleport-network/xibc-contracts/blob/main/evm/contracts/apps/rcc/RCC.sol#L156) and Users can execute their own exception handling logic through this data.

 #### Cross-chain transfer via Teleport using Teleport funding pool

-In the above example, token-transfer contract not only generates the cross-chain token transfer sub-packet, but also provides a cross-chain funding pool for cross-chain liquidity.
+In the above example, a token-transfer contract not only generates the cross-chain token transfer sub-packet, but also provides a cross-chain funding pool for cross-chain liquidity.

 The teleport funding pool can be harnessed via a "two hops" transaction.